XML schema collections (SQL Server)

 As described in the article, Typed vs. Untyped XML, the XML stored in a column or variable that a schema is associated with is referred to as typed XML, because the schema provides the necessary data type information for the instance data.
 SQL Server uses this type information to optimize data storage.

 The query-processing engine also uses the schema for type checking and to optimize queries and data modification.

-Also, SQL Server uses the associated XML schema collection, in the case of typed xml, to validate the XML instance.
+Also, SQL Server uses the associated XML schema collection, with typed xml, to validate the XML instance.
 If the XML instance complies with the schema, the database allows the instance to be stored in the system with their type information.
 Otherwise, it rejects the instance.